kurtriecken/Coding-quiz/README.md

 Finally, after submitting your initials OR clicking on the "View high scores" link at the top of the page, you will be directed to a list of the top 5 high scores.
 You may select to hit "Go back" and return to the main welcome page, or "Clear high scores" to erase the recorded high scores from the page and your device.
 See how high you can get your score!

 ![Screenshot](./assets/screenshots/screenshot_4.png)

+If the quiz does not work on your device or if you have any questions, please feel free to contact me here on GitHub.

 ## Credits